SEAME-pt/Team5_Senna_Tech/docs/energy/components_datasheet.md

 ![mSATA SSD via USB 3.0 Adapter](../pictures/msata_ssd_adapter.webp)

 - **Component:** mSATA SSD via USB 3.0 Adapter
-- **Voltage (V):** 3.3
+- **Voltage (V):** 5
-- **Max Current (A):** 1.6
+- **Max Current (A):** 1.1
 - **Peak Factor:** 1.0
 - **Margin (%):** 20
 - **Source/Datasheet:** [iABC mSATA SSD Adapter To USB 3.0](https://iabcssd.com/product/iabc-msata-ssd-adapter-to-usb-3-0-50mm-mini-pcie-solid-state-drive-reader-converter/)
 - **Notes:** Power is supplied by the Raspberry Pi 5's USB 3.0 port.
-With a sufficient PD power supply, the RPi5 can deliver up to 1.6A to its USB ports.
-This value is used as the maximum current for the combined adapter and mSATA SSD.
-Actual consumption depends heavily on the specific mSATA drive used.
-Insufficient power can lead to reduced performance, I/O errors, the drive not being detected, or general system instability.
+The adapter converts the 5V from the USB port to 3.3V for the mSATA SSD.
+The combined maximum consumption is ~1.1A from the 5V USB line (including regulator inefficiency). **CRITICAL:** The RPi 5's USB ports can deliver up to 1.6A *only if* the RPi is powered by a 5V/5A USB-C PD supply.
+If a non-PD or insufficient power supply is used, the USB current is limited to 600mA, which will lead to the SSD not being detected, I/O errors, data corruption, or general system instability.